-A Bluetooth Classic Slave sits in state called Inquiry Scan i.e. a listening only state, until it hears a Bluetooth Master broadcast an inquiry request message.
-The Slave application is responsible for putting the Stack into the Inquiry Scan state using the correct Stack API.
+A Bluetooth Classic Slave sits in state called Inquiry Scan - i.e. a listening only state - until it hears a Bluetooth Master broadcast an Inquiry Request message.
+The Slave Application is responsible for putting the Stack into the Inquiry Scan state using the correct Stack API.